the-jack-white/spartask/README.md

 ## NOTES:
 - All the components and functions are unit tested with a coverage of no less than 85%.
+- I've also used vanilla CSS instead of a framework or UI library.
 - This project is of course not a production ready project and still, many improvements can be made.
 This project is just to demonstrate a working ReactJS project.